Long Story Short (TV series): Production and release

-The series is created by Raphael Bob-Waksberg, the creator of BoJack Horseman, and executive producer on Tuca & Bertie and Undone.
-It received a series order in August 2024.
-Bob-Waksberg serves as the showrunner.
-The series is executive produced by Bob-Waksberg, Noel Bright, and Steven A. Cohen.
-The Tornante Company and ShadowMachine are the production companies.
+Long Story Short was created by Raphael Bob-Waksberg, the creator of BoJack Horseman, who was also the executive producer of Tuca & Bertie and Undone.
+Long Story Short was commissioned as a series in August 2024.
+Bob-Waksberg serves as the showrunner, and the show is executive-produced by Bob-Waksberg, Noel Bright, and Steven A. Cohen.
+The production companies are The Tornante Company and ShadowMachine.
 The main voice cast includes Ben Feldman, Abbi Jacobson, Max Greenfield, Lisa Edelstein, Paul Reiser, Angelique Cabral, and Nicole Byer.
-Each episode's credits contain the disclaimer "This Program Was Made By Humans", indicating that generative AI was not used in production.
-Shortly before release it was renewed for a second season.
+Each episode's credits contain the disclaimer "This Program Was Made By Humans", denoting generative AI was not used in production.
+Shortly before the show's release, it was renewed for a second season.

 Long Story Short premiered on Netflix on August 22, 2025.

 Reception

-The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 36 critic reviews.
-The website's critics consensus reads, "Tackling emotionally mature themes with an ingeniously zany sense of humor, Raphael Bob-Waksberg's Long Story Short welcomes viewers into a highly specific—and extremely relatable—family unit."
+The review-aggregator website Rotten Tomatoes reported a 100% approval rating based on 36 critic reviews.
+According to the website's critics' consensus: "Tackling emotionally mature themes with an ingeniously zany sense of humor, Raphael Bob-Waksberg's Long Story Short welcomes viewers into a highly specific—and extremely relatable—family unit".
 Metacritic, which uses a weighted average, gave a score of 89 out of 100 based on 17 critics, indicating "universal acclaim".

 Jenna Scherer of The A.V.
-Club, gave the first season an A− and wrote, "The series is all about how people change over the years—and the fact that, no matter how far you run, the past always returns to haunt the present."
-Reviewing the series' first season for The Guardian, Stuart Heritage gave 4/5 rating saying that it: "reminds us that everything is an echo of what came before.
+Club gave the show's first season a rating of A− and wrote: "The series is all about how people change over the years—and the fact that, no matter how far you run, the past always returns to haunt the present".
+Reviewing the series' first season for The Guardian, Stuart Heritage gave a rating of 4/5, saying it "reminds us that everything is an echo of what came before.
 This is a testament to Bob-Waksberg's writing.
 This level of granular, non-linear character development must have been a feat to construct, and yet it feels effortless."